eScatter/lowe-g4/docker/README.md

         docker build -t geant4 .

 and get some coffee.
 We have a small example in `Examples/Transmission`.
-This should run without errors.
+This should run without errors with the command

+        ./run.sh